extendssoftware/atto/README.md

 truly value, the error message from the original error will be returned.
 If the error occurred while rendering a template, the output if cleaned before the error will be returned.
 So, an error wil never show deeply nested inside an HTML element.

+## 8 Example

+Take a look in the [dist](https://github.com/extendssoftware/atto-php/tree/1.0.0/dist) directory for a working example.